 Looking for a tablet and thinking about an Android device?
-Well, there are other options out there with Windows 10 tablets such as the Surface Pro 4 - but tablets running Android remain the main rival to the iOS 10-toting New iPad, iPad Pro, iPad Pro 9.7 and iPad mini 4.
+Well, there are other options out there with Windows 10 tablets such as the Surface Pro 4 - but tablets running Android remain the main rival to the iOS 10-toting iPad, iPad Pro, iPad Pro 9.7 and iPad mini 4.

 Plus, there are so many choices and variants to choose from!
 Some Android tablets have 10-inch screens, others seven, while the rest land somewhere in between, with a handful pushing the boundaries past 10 inches.
 There are also big differences in battery life, processing power, RAM and price.

-We've gathered together the best the Android tablet market has to offer, across all prices and size points, so read on to see which Google-powered slates you should be considering.
+We've gathered the best the Android tablet market has to offer, across all prices and size points, so read on to see which Google-powered slates you should be considering.

 - Want to include some iPads or don't have as much to spend?
 Step right up and see our: Best tablets